-- Motivate and encourage your team to perform at consistently high levels (i.e., goal setting, shared achievements, milestones, etc.)
+- Motivate and encourage your team to perform at consistently high levels (i.e., goal setting, shared achievements, milestones)

-- Develop an understanding of the different types of relationships that are present in a municipal environment and their sigificance.
+- Develop an understanding of the different types of relationships that are present in a municipal environment and their significance.

-- Understand your role within the municipality and learn different methods to prevent conflict between colleagues.
+- Understand your role within the municipality and learn different methods to prevent conflict and manage the crisis.

 - Build awareness of the prohibited grounds of discrimination in the workplace.

-- Understand the challenges in managing in a long term union environment.
+- Manage challenges in a long term union environment.

-- Understand multiple models of effective change management including their implications for a successful change initiative.
+- Use multiple models of effective change management including their implications for a successful change initiative.